 The student must request mediation within 5 business days following the warning or suspension.
-Mediation may not exceed 15 business days from the time of the request.
-If there is no resolution within 15 business days, the student may initiate the student grievance procedure.
+Mediation and a resolution within 15 business days, the student may initiate the student grievance procedure.
 Extenuating circumstances such as semester/summer breaks or temporary unavailability of faculty and/or student may necessitate a longer interval between the request for mediation and a resolution.